arturoherrero/arturoherrero.com/_posts/2016/2016-03-21-organizing-my-photos-with-a-shell-script.md

 └── IMG_3909.JPG
 ```

-And here's how I'd like to structure it:
+Here is how I'd like to structure it:

 ```shell
 $ tree